HCA Regulation & Permits

 HCA Regulated Area Map Tool

-If you have a stream on your property or if your lot backs onto a ravine, wetland, steep slope or the Hamilton Harbour/Lake Ontario, you are probably affected.
-Construction and development in these areas are regulated to control changes to watercourses, floodplains, wetlands and steep slopes, in order to prevent flooding and erosion problems.
+If you have a stream on your property or if your lot backs onto a ravine, wetland, steep slope, or the Hamilton Harbour/Lake Ontario, you are probably affected.
+Construction and development in these areas are regulated to control changes to watercourses, floodplains, wetlands, and steep slopes and prevent flooding and erosion problems.
 They are also in place to conserve the environment and its associated natural features.

 The types of land affected include: